postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 The <xref:Caravela.Framework.Aspects.meta> exposes to the following members:

 - <xref:Caravela.Framework.Aspects.meta.Proceed> invokes the method or accessor being intercepted -- it can be the next aspect or the source implementation.
-- <xref:Caravela.Framework.Aspects.meta.Type>, <xref:Caravela.Framework.Aspects.meta.Method>, <xref:Caravela.Framework.Aspects.meta.Property>, <xref:Caravela.Framework.Aspects.meta.Property>, ... gives access to the member to which the template is applied.
+- <xref:Caravela.Framework.Aspects.meta.Target> gives access to the declaration to which the template is applied.
-- <xref:Caravela.Framework.Aspects.meta.Parameters> gives access to the current method or accessor parameters.
+- <xref:Caravela.Framework.Aspects.IMetaTarget.Parameters?text=meta.Target.Parameters> gives access to the current method or accessor parameters.
 - <xref:Caravela.Framework.Aspects.meta.Diagnostics> allows your aspect to report or suppress diagnostics.
 See <xref:diagnostics> for details.
 - <xref:Caravela.Framework.Aspects.meta.This> represents the `this` instance.
 Together with <xref:Caravela.Framework.Aspects.meta.Base>, <xref:Caravela.Framework.Aspects.meta.ThisStatic> and <xref:Caravela.Framework.Aspects.meta.BaseStatic>, it allows your template to access members of the target class using dynamic code (see below).
 - <xref:Caravela.Framework.Aspects.meta.Tags> gives access to an arbitrary dictionary that has been passed to the advice factory method.